 Travelling to Penticton

-Penticton is centrally located in the Southern Interior of British Columbia and is the hub of the South Okanagan.
-Conveniently located along the HWY 97 corridor, Penticton is easily accessed by the Trans-Canada Highway (HWY 1) to the north and the scenic Crowsnest Highway (HWY 3) to the south.
+Penticton (pen-TIK-tən) is centrally located in the Southern Interior of the province of British Columbia and is the hub of the South Okanagan.
+Conveniently located along the Highway 97 corridor, Penticton is easily accessed by the Trans-Canada Highway (Highway 1) to the north and the scenic Crowsnest Highway (Highway 3) to the south.
 Penticton is also serviced by two airports, locally by Penticton Regional Airport (YYF) and further north by Kelowna International Airport (YLW).

 Penticton has been one of the top road trip destinations of choice in BC, for generations of visitors!
 Penticton is centrally located along Highway 97, which is one of the longest north-south highways in North America.
 It runs from California to Alaska right through the center of the Province of BC.
 The Highway 97 corridor is the main connection for the South Okanagan to the rest of the Okanagan Valley, Kamloops, and Northern BC.
 Penticton has convenient access to the Trans-Canada Highway, Crowsnest Highway and other major BC highways.

 Renting a car lets you establish your own schedule for sightseeing and assists you in getting around Penticton and the South Okanagan region.
 Budget Car Rental and Enterprise offer a range of economy, mid-size and SUV vehicles to accommodate groups of almost any size and ensure that you can be totally independent while on your trip

-If you are arriving by air, you will most likely be flying into the Penticton Regional Airport, conveniently located at the south end of Penticton and only a 10 minute drive from downtown Penticton.
+If you are arriving by air, you will most likely be flying into the Penticton Regional Airport (CYYF), conveniently located at the south end of Penticton and only a 10 minute drive from downtown Penticton.